-- DEPs are extremely useful for online teaching and learning, meaning they can be of great help during the pandemic.
+- DEPs are extremely useful for online teaching and learning, meaning they can be of great help during and beyond the pandemic.

 - In the wake of Covid-19, the DfE is offering schools funding to set up one of the two main DEPs: Google’s G Suite for Education, or Microsoft 365 Education.
 Both platforms are free to use.

 - The platforms offer benefits long beyond the pandemic.
 We’ve highlighted some of the key features above.

 - In order to secure DfE funding for a DEP, you must use an accredited supplier.
 AdEPT is one of only a handful of companies in the country that is accredited to advise on, and set up both the Google and Microsoft platforms.
 We can help you make the decision with genuinely balanced guidance.

 - There are three main steps to setting up one of the DfE-approved platforms and getting funding.
 You must start here – but be sure to read this blog fully before you do.